 While Arizona is mostly known for the Grand Canyon, the state is actually home to 2 additional national parks, plus over a dozen incredible national monuments.
-The Petrified National Forest is quite an unusual, but fascinating place to visit.
+The Petrified National Forest is quite an unusual, yet fascinating place to explore.

 At this park, you will have the most unique opportunity to see petrified wood up close.
 The colorful wood (due to the presence of silica and various minerals replacing the original wood) is estimated to be over 200 million years old.
 These fossils are said to date back to the Triassic Period.
 According to the NPS, the park is home to one of the largest concentrations of petrified wood in the world (a lot can also be found in North Dakota, Egypt, and Argentina)